i-am-tanni/mud_painter/README.md

 ## Description

-A tool for converting REXPaint XML files to a custom color-encoded format.
+A tool for quick export of REXPaint XML files to a custom encoded format.

-Useful for MUDs and other text-based applications with custom color encodings.

 Supported color modes: